 Inhalants, like other drugs, have noticeable effects on those using them.
 Someone on inhalants may suffer from a number of different ill effects, including:

-Treatment for inhalant addiction is primarily behavioral.
-An expert in drug treatment teaches people how to function without drugs — handling cravings, avoiding situations that could lead to inhalant use, and preventing and handling relapses.
+Treatment for inhalant addiction is mostly behavioral.
+Experts in drug treatment help people change behaviors and teach them how to function without drugs — dealing with cravings, avoiding situations that could lead to using inhalants, and preventing and handling relapses.

-As with any addiction, it can be difficult to stop without professional help and treatment.
-Overcoming an addiction is not something that can be done alone; everyone needs support.
+As with any addiction, it can be hard to stop without professional help and treatment.
+Overcoming an addiction takes times and isn't something that can be done alone — everyone needs support.
 The experts who help people with addictions are trained to help, not judge.
-To find a drug treatment center in your area, check online, check out the yellow pages, or ask a counselor for advice./p>